mikuso/ocpp-rpc/README.md

 **CLOSING**
 * RPC calls while in this state are rejected.
 * RPC responses will be silently dropped.

+## Upgrading from 2.X -> 3.0

+Breaking changes:
+* Custom schemas made for version 2.X no longer work for 3.0.0.
+The urn of each JSON Schema `$id` now requires an nid component (as per spec, and enforced by Ajv >= 8.16).
+This has always been a requirement that was ignored by ocpp-rpc.
+See examples of working schema urns in `schemas/test/` and refer to the new options for createValidator() in the API to specify the nid you wish to use.

 ## Upgrading from 1.X -> 2.0